EvangeliaS/Memory-Management-Simulation/README.md

   - The process occupies memory from position `x` to `x + size - 1`.
   - Gaps in memory occur between position `x' - y - 1` (the start of the next process after the gap - the end of the previous process before the gap - 1).

+- **Buddy Algorithm:** The Buddy algorithm is implemented using a binary tree structure.
+Memory allocation and deallocation are managed through this tree.

 ### Communication Between G and M

 - G generates VPs and notifies M about their placement in memory using "VP_Start" messages.